|

 I'll be in front of Ben & Jerry's in downtown Burbank near the AMC theaters.

 Tom White will be either be with me or possibly on the corner of San Fernando and Orange Grove.
-We'll also have another scope somewhere in the area.
+We'll

 George Willis will be near the mall, across from IKEA near Chevy's.